ociu/sphinx-traceability-extension/README.rst

 generated table.
 Documentation items matching their ID to the given *target* regular expression with a matching relationship (see *type* argument) will end up in the right column of the generated table.

-By default the captions for every item in the table is shown.
+By default the caption for every item in the table is shown.
 By providing the *nocaptions* flag, the caption can be omitted.
 This gives a smaller table, but also less details.

 By providing the *stats* flag, some statistics (coverage percentage) are calculated and displayed above the